puppetlabs/puppet-docs/source/dashboard/manual/1.2/maintaining.markdown

     rake RAILS_ENV=production reports:prune upto=1 unit=mon

+Although this task **should be run regularly as a cron job,** the frequency with which it should be run will depend on your site's policies.

 If you run 'rake reports:prune' without any arguments, it will display further usage instructions.

 Reading Logs
 ---------